 Her top character strengths according to the VIA Survey, include: Critical Thinking, Love of Learning, Social Intelligence, Kindness, and Appreciation of Beauty & Excellence.
 In her personal time, Carolyn enjoys gardening, hiking, museums and reading.
 After many years, Carolyn recently bought a bicycle, and has found that it's true what they say about riding a bike.

-Carolyn maintains a private practice in both Seattle and Bellingham, Washington.
+Carolyn maintains a private practice in Bellingham, Washington.